 Who couldn't use a few extra minutes—or hours—in their day?
 For busy professionals, parents, and basically anyone with a smartphone, AI keyboards are proving to be surprising time-savers.

 "I never realized how much time I spent fixing typos and rewriting messages until I didn't have to do it anymore," said Patrick, a real estate agent who uses his phone for most client communications.
-"I'm probably saving at least 45 minutes a day, which doesn't sound like much until you add it up over a week or a month."
+"I'm probably saving at least 50 minutes a day now with the 2026 updates—the predictive text has gotten scary good.
+That's over six hours a week I'm getting back.
+When you add that up over a month, that's a full work day I've gained just from smarter typing."

 The time savings come from multiple features working together: